Requirements for Copyright Protection

 TEST 1: ORIGINALITY

 First, the work you create must be original.
 It must have originated from you and it must reflect skill and judgment in its creation.
 This test may be described differently and may differ in its application in different countries.
 However, in all cases, there is a threshold test that must be met in order for a work to qualify for copyright protection.

 Do compilations of facts such as telephone directories or online databases meet the legal threshold for protection?
 Databases, especially electronic databases, can be an important commercial asset for a business, so strategies for protecting them must figure into any sound IP strategy.
 In such cases, copyright law will be the first form of IP to consult.

 If the database meets the test for originality in that it involves some authorial effort or skill and judgment in the selection and arrangement of the data, then it will likely be protected by copyright.
 However, routine compilations of data or facts such as, for example, the alphabetical listing in a telephone directory would not likely attract copyright protection.

 In countries such as Australia, Canada and the United States, among others, a database that does not attract copyright protection is not protected by any form of IP law, although contractual agreements might be used to fill this gap.
-In contrast, in EU countries, in cases where databases do not meet the copyright tests, there is a separate database right that offers protection in cases where the database was the result of “substantial investment in obtaining, verifying or presenting the contents.”2
+By contrast, in EU countries, in cases where databases do not meet the copyright tests, there is a separate database right that offers protection in cases where the database was the result of “substantial investment in obtaining, verifying or presenting the contents.”2

 2 Copyright and Rights in Databases Regulations 1997 (UK), online: <www.legislation.gov.uk/uksi/1997/3032/contents/made>.“You cannot copyright a word.”